jbdwi/JBD-KICADLIB/readme first.txt

 A. Licenses
-This repository is a collection of my private KiCad libraries, and-or modification of the official Kicad Library, and-or from other open sources which refer to the GNU/PL.
+This repository is a collection of my private KiCad libraries, and-or modification from the official Kicad Library, and-or from other open sources library which based on the GNU/PL.

 A number of libraries in the repository have been pushed to the official Kicad github repository, though not necessarily have been assessed and accepted by official KiCad librarians.